xxNauty/BoxBlurAlgorithm/README.md

 **BoxBlurAlgorithm** is a Python implementation of the box blur algorithm, a simple and efficient technique used for image blurring.
 This repository provides an easy-to-use interface for applying the box blur effect to images, making it suitable for beginners and those interested in basic image processing.
-This implementation has also few quite useful features, like for example information about how long took the algorithm to blur image.
+This implementation has also few quite useful features, like for example information about how long took the algorithm to blur image and custom blur intensity.

 ## Features

-- Easily customizable blur intensity (most useful values are under 50, above is mostly useless and time-consuming)
+- Easily customizable blur intensity
-- Time measurement (now only the whole run, but in future there will be more detailed information for every run)
+- Time measurement: while the algorithm is working, there is an information how long does it take for every step to run.
+At the end of program, the `.json` file with more detailed information is created.
 - Customisation based on `.env` file